Neenello Naanalle: Soundtrack

-Ramesh Krishna scored the film's background music and music for its soundtrack reusing all tunes from original Telugu film, with its lyrics penned by K. Kalyan and Kaviraj.
+Ramesh Krishna scored the film's background music and music for its soundtrack reusing all tunes from the original Telugu film, with its lyrics penned by K. Kalyan and Kaviraj.
 The soundtrack album consists of six tracks.
 It was released in the form of Compact Cassettes and CDs in June 2006 in Bangalore.
-Except "Onti Hakki", all other tunes were reused from original.
+All tunes were reused from original except "Sankranthi".

 Track listing

 Reception

 A critic from Rediff.com wrote that "If you have not seen the Prabhu Deva directed Telugu film, Neenello Naanalle will be the perfect choice for a good viewing experience".
 A critic from Sify wrote that "On the whole, the film is packaged and presented well with enough masalas and is sure to grab your attention".